 - Click Next.

-SLB checks the availability of backend servers by performing the health check.
-The health check feature improves the availability of frontend services by minimizing downtime caused by health issues of backend servers.
-Click Modify to configure advanced health check settings.
+SLB checks the availability of Elastic Compute Service (ECS) instances that serve as backend servers by performing health checks.
+The health check feature improves the overall availability of your frontend business and mitigates the impacts of exceptions that occur on backend ECS instances.
+Click Modify to modify the configurations of health checks.
 For more information, see Health check overview.

-Complete the following steps to confirm and apply the listener settings:
+Perform the following steps to confirm the configurations.

-- In the Submit step, check the configuration.
-You can click Modify to modify configuration settings.
+- In the Confirm step, check the configurations.
+You can click Modify to modify the configurations.

-- In the Configure Successful dialog box, click OK.
+- In the Configuration Successful message, click OK.